 TOTAL's in-depth planning provides the ability to enter Incentive Stock Options and Non-Qualified Stock Options, including the grant price, strike price, appreciation rate and dates.
 The financial planning projections determines the cost and value of exercising options and selling stock and reports the amount and type of income subject to taxation.
 The tax effects will be estimated automatically.
-Restricted Stock Options can also be handled in the system by entering an option as a NQSO and setting the strike price as $0.
+Restricted Stock can also be handled in the system by entering an option as a NQSO and setting the strike price as $0.

 Jump to Topic: